-If you are seeking medical attention due to a car accident, please give us a call here at Atlantic Chiropractic & Rehabilitation, and let us help you with our chiropractic services.
+If you are seeking medical attention due to a car accident, please give us a call here at Atlantic Medical Group, and let us help you with our integrated medical services.

 Here is all you need to know and understand about the importance of getting a copy of your police report after a car accident

 If you’ve been in a car accident where anyone was injured – whether a driver, passenger, or pedestrian – or there was significant damage to one or more vehicles, chances are that an officer from a local law enforcement agency came to the scene.

 If and when that happens, it means that the police have conducted at least a cursory investigation of the accident and that a report has been generated in connection with that investigation.
 That report can come in very handy if any insurance claim or personal injury lawsuit is filed over the accident.

 If you need a copy of your police report, get yours FREE now by calling 1-877-576-7005!

 If law enforcement responds to the scene of your accident (and when we say “law enforcement” we’re including local police, county sheriffs, state police, and highway patrol officers), the officers involved in the investigation will write up some sort of report detailing the accident.
 This is commonly called a “police report.”

 If an insurance company gets involved after a car accident – a claim has been made by you or the other driver, for example — you can bet that the adjuster will get his or her hands on the police report.
 You and/or your attorney can also obtain a copy of the police report by contacting the law enforcement agency that came to the scene and following their protocol.